coddle-cpp/coddle/README.md

 Yet another build system. :)

-Your project have only C/C++ source code, the tool figuring out and installing all dependencies automatically.
-No config/make files required.
+Your project have only C/C++ source code, the tool is figuring out and installing all dependencies automatically.
+No config or make files required.

-You make source files src1.cpp, src2.cpp, header1.hpp, header2.hpp in the directory of your project "prj".
+You create source files such as src1.cpp, src2.cpp, header1.hpp, header2.hpp in the directory of your project "prj".
 When type:

 ```
 $ coddle
 ```

-And the build system automatically figuring out how to make the binary out of your source code.
-No configuration file required at all.
+The build system will automatically figure out how to make the binary out of your source code.
+No configuration file is required at all.

-The goal is make it work for Windows, Linux and Mac OS X.
+The goal is to make it work for Windows, Linux and Mac OS X.

 ## Problems

-Signing PGP
+- Signing PGP

-Compatibility with configure scripts
+- Compatibility with configure scripts

-Publishing libraries
+- Publishing libraries

-Versioning
+- Versioning

-Working with existing packaging infrastructure deb, rpm.
+- Working with existing packaging infrastructure: deb, rpm, package config, autoconfig

 Support for different compilers: gcc, clang, mingw, IBM C++, Intel C++, Microsoft Visual C++.